INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Application Domain

 \subsection{Audit Case Processing}

-TCU investigates (and eventually issues rulings) the use of federal funds in two ways: \begin{enumerate*} \item when TCU independently audits federal agencies (or anyone using federal funds) or \item when TCU receives complaints filed by individuals, private entities, or public agencies on the misuse of federal funds. \end{enumerate*}
+TCU investigates (and eventually issues rulings on) the use of federal funds in two ways: \begin{enumerate*} \item when TCU independently audits federal agencies (or anyone using federal funds) or \item when TCU receives complaints filed by individuals, private entities, or public agencies on the misuse of federal funds. \end{enumerate*}

 While case proceedings may vary based on the initiation method, case processing is typically a time-intensive task primarily handled by TCU staff.
 Auditors must review case filings, confirm whether TCU should hear the case, search and append external evidence of wrongdoing (if necessary), check claims against case law and federal statutes, and apply the Court's jurisprudence.
-Finally, they prepare a document called \textit{Instrução} (Portuguese for Instruction) that summarizes the case, the evidence, and the legal analysis and proposes a decision.
+Finally, they prepare a document called \textit{Instrução} (Portuguese for Instruction) that summarizes the case, the evidence, and the legal analysis and proposes adjudication recommendations.
 The instruction is then sent to the court's judicial panel for final adjudication.
 Despite the variability in human effort required for each case, it can be reasonably estimated that the review of a single case necessitates approximately 30 hours, incurring a cost of approximately \$1,750 before the case is even presented to the court's judicial panel.
-Given an annual average processing rate of about 2,000 cases within the purview of the INACIA project and the textual nature of the task, audit case processing is an ideal candidate for an LLM application that would help expedite review while reducing costs.\footnote{For comparison purposes, INACIA processes a case in under 20 minutes and at an initial cost of \$10, subject to further human review.
+Given an annual average processing rate of about 2,000 cases within the INACIA project's purview and the task's textual nature, audit case processing is an ideal candidate for an LLM application that would help expedite review while reducing costs.\footnote{For comparison purposes, INACIA processes a case in under 20 minutes and at an initial cost of \$10, subject to further human review.
 A mere 1 percent reduction in the time required for a human to process a case would suffice to offset the costs associated with INACIA.}